South China Sea ruling won't stop plundering of ecosystem, experts say

 But reefs in the South China Sea may not recover for up to 15 years, likely more if they are severely damaged and if dredgers continue to disturb them, according to a U.S. China Economic and Security report published in April.

-"I am afraid that the Chinese say they will not honour the tribunal's decision," said Ed Gomez, a senior adviser at the University of the Philippines Marine Science Institute.
+"I am afraid that the Chinese say they will not honor the tribunal's decision," said Ed Gomez, a senior adviser at the University of the Philippines Marine Science Institute.

 "I think we have a long way to go.
 But we have to keep trying."